TRON-US/tron-solc-bin/README.md

-# tronbox-compilers
+# tron-solc-bin
-A repo containing all the compilers officially supported by TronBox
+A repo containing all the compilers officially supported by Tron